AnnKruQA/challenge_portfolio_AnnKru/README.md

 ## TASK 1: SOFTWARE CONFIGURATION

-### Subtask 1: Why did I choose to participate in the portfolio challange?
+### Subtask 1: Why did I choose to participate in the portfolio challenge?

 I am a manual software tester with more than one year of commercial experience.